cedricium/RapidTabOpener/README.md

 - `tabs`: used to create the new tabs for the user's desired URLs.

 ## Special Thanks
-Icons made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com). www.flaticon.com is licensed by [Creative Commons BY 3.0 CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/).
+Icons made by Alyssa Clayton ([https://aclayton7464.wixsite.com/portfolio](https://aclayton7464.wixsite.com/portfolio)).